pf274/SyncService/README.md

 ## Features

-- Real-time synchronization: The Sync Service ensures that data changes are made locally in real-time, handling cloud synchronization in the background.
+- Real-time Synchronization: The Sync Service ensures that data changes are made locally in real-time, handling cloud synchronization in the background.

-- Conflict resolution: The sync service prioritizes the most recent versions of resources
+- Conflict resolution: The Sync Service returns the most recent versions of resources.

-- Cross-platform compatibility: The Sync Service is designed to work across different platforms, including web, mobile, and desktop applications, making it easy to integrate into any project.
+- Cross-platform Compatibility: The Sync Service is designed to work across different platforms, including web, mobile, and desktop applications, making it easy to integrate into any project.

-- Scalability: The Sync Service is built to handle large amounts of data and can scale effortlessly as your application grows.
-It also allows synchronization operations to be merged together to save bandwidth.
-For instance, creating and deleting the same resource will cancel out.

 - Offline-Compatible: The Sync Service is meant for offline compatibility, meaning your device should be able to run completely offline, then sync back to the cloud once your connection is restored.

+- Operation Efficiency: The Sync Service is capable of consolidating operations in order to save bandwidth and reduce your backend costs.

+- Encryption: The Sync Service can be configured to encrypt all your data automatically.

+- Resumable: The Sync Service ensures that no operations are lost, and resumes where it left off when booting up.

+- User Separation: The Sync Service can handle multiple client-side users without mixing their data.

+- State Integration: The Sync Service is capable of updating react state variables.

 ## Installation

-To install the Sync Service npm package, simply run the following command:
+To install the Sync Service npm package, run the following command:

 ```
 npm install node-js-light-sync